COALAIP/specs/coala-ip/README.md

 ## Abstract

 Content creators on the Web are getting a raw deal.
-They get a fraction of a cent for an ad played on YouTube, and nothing on Facebook, for filling these sites with traffic-driving content.
+They get a fraction of a cent for each ad played on YouTube, and nothing on Facebook, for filling these sites with traffic-driving content.
 It’s hard to make a living when you’re a creative.
-Licensing is hard; the user experience is bad, so lawyers and middlemen extract the most value.
-In the music industry, more money flows into the pockets of distributors than creatives.
-Consumers are often happy to pay for their content.
-Instead, they're forced to sit through ads.
+Licensing is hard: the user experience is so bad, lawyers and middlemen extract the most value.
+In the some industries, like music, more money flows into the pockets of distributors than creatives.
+Worst of all, even though many consumers are happy to pay creators for their content, more often than not, they're forced to sit through ads instead.

-To address these problems, COALA IP (short form: Coalition Of Automated Legal Applications, Intellectual Property) was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
+To address these problems, the Coalition Of Automated Legal Applications - Intellectual Property (COALA IP) group was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
 Its goals are to establish open, free, and easy ways to claim attribution, add metadata, license works, mediate intellectual property disputes, and authenticate claims of others.
 Furthermore, the group believes that there should be global agreement